-Tags for Christmas Trees are usually available beginning in November and end just before Christmas.
-Permits are sold over-the-counter at the Mogollon Rim Ranger District Office and also at Big 5 Sporting Goods stores throughout Arizona.
-Check back in November for updates on how to get Christmas Tree tags!
-More information about cutting areas on other forests in the state can be found here.
+Tags for Christmas trees are usually available beginning in November and end just before Christmas.
+Permits are sold over-the-counter at the Mogollon Rim Ranger District Office, Forest Supervisor's Office and Flagstaff Ranger District Office.

 Malapai rock permits are available for $25.00 for up to five tons and are good for 90 days.
-Permits can be obtained at the Coconino National Forest Supervisor's Office.
-We have several areas that you can get malapai from.
-The closest area to Flagstaff is A1-Mountain.
-We have areas off of I-17 and also off of Hwy 180.
-Malapai rock is really nice for landscaping.
+We have designated areas for collection off I-17 and off Hwy 180.

-Red cinders (volcanic ash) permits are available for $21.00 for up to 35 yards.
-After purchasing the permit, the permit is good for 90 days.
-The cinder loading area is near Sheep Springs on the Flagstaff Ranger District.
-Purchase the permits at the Supervisor's Office located at 1824 S. Thompson Street, Flagstaff, AZ 86001 or call the office at (928) 527-3600.
+Red cinders (volcanic ash) permits are available for $21.00 for up to 35 yards and are good for 90 days.
+The cinder collection area is near Sheep Springs on the Flagstaff Ranger District.

-Available from the Red Rock District: Landscape Red Rock at $15 for 3 tons.
+Landscape red rock at $15 for 3 tons.
 Landscape river rock or sand is $15 for 7.5 tons.